Tarknassus/Test/README.md

-Just a dumping ground toi test Github and leanr the workflow.
+Just a dumping ground to test Github and learn the workflow.